 A guide to private renting in the UK: tenants’ rights in 2024

-Private renting in the UK has changed significantly in recent years, from sky-high costs to unreasonable landlords and poor tenants’ rights.
-Over the last 12 months, tenants faced an average rise of 6.2% in rental prices and a third struggled to afford payments.
+The landscape of private renting and tenants' rights in the UK has changed significantly in recent years.
+From sky-high costs to unreasonable landlords, private tenants faced an average rise of 6.2% in rental prices over the last 12 months and a third struggled to afford payments.

 It’s not just cost, either, as plenty of tenants may deal with landlords failing to meet standards or resorting to Section 21 evictions.
 All of this adds up to a difficult landscape to negotiate, especially if you haven’t rented in a while (or are brand new to the game).

 We’ve got the lowdown on everything you need to know for your next private renting experience.
-This guide is ideal for first-time renters, it’s-been-a-while renters, or renters who just want to know their rights before they get back out there.
+This guide is ideal for first-time private renters, those confused about the Renters Reform Bill, or tenants who just want to know their rights.

 If some (or all) of the above is a little over your head, don’t worry as we’ll cover everything you need to know.
 From viewing properties and securing a deposit to negotiating rent and complaining about your landlord, we’ve got you.